Who to contact

 We believe it is vital that good clear communication is in place so that the needs of each child are fully known to us.

-With a key person system in place, we guarantee that there is always a member of staff who is able to discuss any queries or problems that arise.
+With a key person system in place, there is always a member of staff who is able to discuss any queries or problems that arise.

 Parents will be introduced to their child’s key person during the settling in sessions with their child, before their start date.